 - How often will I need a new retainer?

-With normal wear and tear with regular use, orthodontic patients will need a new retainer approximately every two years.
+With normal wear and tear with regular use, orthodontic patients will need a new retainer approximately every twelve months.

 - When do retainers stop working?
 Should I replace mine when it stops hurting to wear?